-Can restrictions be imposed by the lessor on how a lessee uses the real estate and are there any regulations and/or laws which impose further restrictions?
+Can restrictions be imposed by the landlord on how a tenant uses the real estate and are there any regulations and/or laws which impose further restrictions?

 The purpose of the leased property has to be defined in the lease, in accordance with the type of legally permitted use for the property (which is certified by the relevant administrative authority who issues the use license (certificado de habitabilidade).